 Since you plan on entrusting me with your creations, I figure you’d like to know a little about me.
 I’ve spent my professional life making sure other people’s projects look their best.

-My Multnomah County Library virtual shelf is peppered with literary fiction, nonfiction, as well as a few adventures into science fiction or fantasy.
+My bookshelves and Multnomah County Library virtual shelf are peppered with literary fiction, nonfiction, and a few adventures into science fiction or fantasy.
 I will admit I’m a sucker for philosophy and personal growth books and articles as well.